 1. Determine if your organization is truly ready

-A people analytics solution can have significant impact on organizational success, but a tool is only as impactful as the people using it.
+A people analytics solution has significant impact on organizational success, but a tool is only as impactful as the people using it.
 If your organization isn’t fully prepared to make changes in how things are done, you might not be ready to invest in an analytics platform quite yet.

-People analytics, and the workforce planning that comes with it, is less about tools, technology, statistics, artificial intelligence, and complicated data science than we think.
+People analytics, and the workforce planning advantages that come with it, is less about tools, technology, statistics, artificial intelligence, and complicated data science than we think.
 When it comes to the practical application of analytics, it is far more about change management.